Apple’s iPad is a great writing tool. For many professional and part-time writers it can be better than a laptop.

 From a computer point of view, writing is an undemanding application.

-The word processors, editors and other writing tools barely skim the surface of what a computer or tablet can do.
+Word processors, editors and other writing tools barely skim the surface of what a computer or tablet can do.

 All you need is enough computing power for the screen to keep up with your typing and to display crisp, readable text.